Commonwealth Games set for glitzy launch in Birmingham

-BIRMINGHAM: More than 5,000 athletes are primed for action in the English city of Birmingham from Friday at a Commonwealth Games lacking several track and field stars but still boasting elite performers.
+BIRMINGHAM: More than 5,000 athletes are primed for action here from Friday at a Commonwealth Games lacking several track and field stars but still boasting elite performers.

 Away from the marquee athletics and swimming events, women’s Twenty20 cricket makes its debut and 3x3 basketball will feature for the first time while sedate lawn bowls is a fixture.